learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Caddy.md

 caddy file-server --root /srv --domain example.com --browse
 ```

-Caddy can serve static websites (i.e. plain HTML/CSS/JS) by using a similar command as above
+Caddy can also serve static websites (i.e. plain HTML/CSS/JS) by using the above command without the `--browse` flag
 ```sh
 caddy file-server --root /srv --domain example.com
 ```

-## Running with a Caddyfile
+## Caddyfile
+While there do exist [ways](https://caddyserver.com/docs/config-adapters) to tackle configuration using other formats, the most common (and easiest) way to do so is through the [Caddyfile](https://caddyserver.com/docs/caddyfile).
+All configuration you'll ever need to do can be done through it, though you can always keep different aspects of what you're doing in separate files and [import](https://caddyserver.com/docs/caddyfile/directives/import) them as necessary if your project is better organized that way.

+## Common Caddy Subcommands
-The following files will default to reading `/etc/caddy/Caddyfile`.
+The following commands will default to reading `/etc/caddy/Caddyfile`.
 A different location can be specified using the `--config` flag.
-Full documentation can be found at https://caddyserver.com/docs/command-line
+Full documentation on using can be found at https://caddyserver.com/docs/command-line

 [`caddy validate`](https://caddyserver.com/docs/command-line#caddy-validate)